thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - My current reserach interests are in thoery and application in machine learning, deep learning and computer vision.

 ## Recent News
+- One Paper entitled "SCA-PVNet: Self-and-cross attention based aggregation of point cloud and multi-view for 3D object retrieval" has been published in Knowledge-Based Systems.